swcarpentry/training-course/_submissions/round-12/1/2015-02-24-mutable-immutable-python-concept-map.md

   - Concept Map
 ---

-Although simple, I think that this concept map with the python code used might be useful for non-programmers.
+Although simple, I think that this concept map might be useful for non-programmers.

 I have found that these to variable types are often confused and can lead to important bugs not easy to find.
 I think that the example shown provides a context where this can easily be understood.
 Adding or removing dimensions "redefine" your system (notice the reference the classic book Flatland).
 Python also reallocates the memory address when you execute `coordinates +=(z)` whereas it does not when using a list.